 - Edit and delete rules

-Select the text you want to apply a rule to
+Select the text you wish to automate

-Once you have selected the block or text, click the Add rule button in the purple toolbar.
+- Click the Add rule button in the purple toolbar.
 A purple sidebar will appear.
-Press Add rule to apply a rule to determine when the text will appear.

 - Operation: is greater than

-- Response: 2
+- Value: 2

 Applying multiple rules